We want New Zealanders to have access to accurate information on the CPTPP. See below for answers to the most common questions we hear.

 The text can only be made public with the agreement of all parties.

-In any case, it is possible to find out what the final version of the CPTPP text will look like by considering the text of the original TPP together with the list of 20 suspensions agreed by CPTPP countries as well as the four country-specific issues which are yet to be agreed.
+In any case, it is possible to find out what the final version of the CPTPP text will look like by considering the text of the original TPP together with the list of 20 suspensions agreed by CPTPP countries.
 These are outlined in the Annex to the November 2017 Ministerial Statement.

 Will New Zealand ratify the CPTPP?

-The announcement on 11 November does not commit New Zealand to signature or ratification of the CPTPP.
+The announcements on 11 November and 23 January do not commit New Zealand to signature or ratification of the CPTPP.
 Before making a final decision, the government wants to continue to share information on the CPTPP and hear New Zealanders’ views.

 The New Zealand Parliament will examine the CPTPP before the government reaches a final decision on whether to ratify it.